Camp Ginkgo

 – Acquired arts skills

-– Increased knowledge of the environment and their park
+– Increased knowledge of the environment

 – New motivation for learning